-- Employer shall furnish to each employee conditions of employment and a place of employment free from recognized hazards that are causing or are likely to cause death or serious injury or harm to employees. - b.
+- a.
+Employer shall furnish to each employee conditions of employment and a place of employment free from recognized hazards that are causing or are likely to cause death or serious injury or harm to employees. - b.
 Employer shall comply with occupational safety and health standards and regulations promulgated pursuant to Section VI (6) of the Tennessee Occupational Safety and Health Act of 1972. - c.
-Employer shall refrain from any unreasonable restraint on the right of the Commissioner of Labor and Workforce Development to inspect the employers place(s) of business.
+Employer shall refrain from an unreasonable restraint on the right of the Commissioner of Labor and Workforce Development to inspect the employers place(s) of business.
 Employer shall assist the Commissioner of Labor and Workforce Development in the performance of their monitoring duties by supplying or by making available information, personnel, or aids reasonably necessary to the effective conduct of the monitoring activity. - d.
 Employer is entitled to participate in the development of standards by submission of comments on proposed standards, participation in hearing on proposed standards, or by requesting the development of standards on a given issue under Section 6 of the Tennessee Occupational Safety and Health Act of 1972. - e.
-Employer is entitled to request an order granting a variance from an occupational safety and - Employer is entitled to protection of its legally privileged communication. - g.
-Employer shall inspect all worksites to insure the provisions of this program are complied with and

-- h.
-Employer shall notify and inform any employee who has been or is being exposed in a biologically significant manner to harmful agents or material in excess of the applicable standard and of - Employer shall notify all employees of their rights and duties under this program.
+Employer is entitled to request an order granting a variance from an occupational safety and health standard. - f.
+Employer is entitled to protection of its legally privileged communication. - g.
+Employer shall inspect all worksites to insure the provisions of this Program Plan are complied with and carried out. - h.
+Employer shall notify and inform any employee who has been or is being exposed in a biologically significant manner to harmful agents or material in excess of the applicable standard and of corrective action being taken. - i.
+Employer shall notify all employees of their rights and duties under this Program Plan.

 IV.
-EMPLOYEES RIGHTS AND DUTIES
+EMPLOYEE'S RIGHTS AND DUTIES